WU-CVGL/cluster-setup/docs/04_Setup_Supplementary_Services.md

 - [Tutorial from Ubuntu - Installing a root CA certificate](https://ubuntu.com/server/docs/security-trust-store)

-Finally add the corresponding HOSTS to your PC:
+Finally, add the corresponding HOSTS to your PC:

 ```text
 10.0.1.68 cvgl.lab